LorenzoBettini/packtpub-xtext-book-2nd-examples/docs/XTEXTVERSIONCHANGES.md

 ## Xtext 2.11

+### IntelliJ support (ATTENTION)

+The IntelliJ IDEA integration of Xtext is currently lacking contributors.
+Therefore, unfortunately, the IDEA support has **not** been part of the 2.11 release.
+If you want to try Xtext support for IntelliJ you need to stick with Xtext 2.10.0.

+The sources of the example `helloidea` shown in the book will **not** be automatically imported in the workspace, if you use the automatic procedure shown in [GETTINGSOURCES](GETTINGSOURCES.md).

 ### Grammar language

 The grammar language now supports Java-like annotations; for the moment the annotation `@Override` should be added when you redefine a rule from the parent grammar.
 You will get a warning in the editor and a quickfix to add the missing annotation.